Andi6H/ML-College-Student-AI-Use-in-School/README.md

 ## Faza 3: Analiza dhe evaluimi (Ritrajnimi)

+The provided results show the performance of various classification models on different test sizes (90/10, 80/20, and 70/30 splits).
+Here are the models evaluated: Logistic Regression, Random Forest, Decision Tree, Naive Bayes, SVM, and K-Nearest Neighbor (KNN).
+The metrics used to evaluate these models are F1 score, Recall, Accuracy, and Precision.

 <p> The comparison of the models for <b>90/10</b>: </p>

 Model  | F1 | Recall | Accuracy | Precision